-This is obviously a very bad situation to be in, and if you find yourself in a similar situation you should contact Advantage CCS for housing counseling in Pennsylvania.
+This is obviously a very bad situation to be in.
+If you find yourself in a similar situation, you should contact Advantage CCS for our Housing Counseling services.
 We can help educate you and help you understand all of your options.
-Here’s a link to our Housing Counseling services: https://www.advantageccs.org/services/housing-counseling
+Here’s a direct link to our Housing Counseling services: https://www.advantageccs.org/services/housing-counseling

 Borrowing against Time – Reverse Mortgages:

 Home equity also plays an important role in reverse mortgages.
 These are a type of loan marketed to seniors under the premise that they will get to continue living in their home, and they won’t have to make monthly loan payments either.
 The caveat is that the amount that has to be paid back grows and grows until the house is sold, the borrower moves out of the home for a year or more, or the borrower passes away.